 Let me start from the beginning again.
 First of all, the stunt that opened The Spy Who Loved Me was so breathtaking that I wasn’t sure they’d be able to match it.
 Boy was I wrong.
 The skydiving scene before the credits of Moonraker most definitely takes the basejump of Spy and elevates it, literally, to a new level.
 And, it’s helped by the presence of Jaws, who returns from the last movie, and some excellent cinematography that had me repeating to myself, “How did they pull that off?”
 Very impressive, Mr. Bond.
 Very impressive.

-Speaking of which, we have not one, but TWO boat chases in Moonraker, both of which culminate in some ridiculous transformation of the vehicle.
+Speaking of which, we have not one, but TWO boat chases in Moonraker, both of which culminate in some ridiculous vehicular transformation.
 The first chase ends as Bond flips a switch in his Venetian gondola and converts it into a hovercraft, driving it onto land and into a public square — very subtle.
 The second boat is ultimately lost off a waterfall, but not before Bond flies away into the sky, using its roof as a hang glider.
 I will give credit to the minds behind these films: they are… imaginative, to put it lightly.

 Of course, most everything in the first hour and a half or so is relatively standard Bond fare, and none of it prepares the viewer for an extended encounter in space, of all places.
 Interestingly though, I noticed at least two subtle references to earlier space films in Moonraker (there may have been more, but I only caught these): When Bond meets Drax during a quail hunting excursion, the end of the hunt is signaled by a servant who blows the first three notes of “Also Sprach Zarathustra,” most famous for its use by Stanley Kubrick in his sci-fi masterpiece 2001: A Space Odyssey.
 Later in Moonraker, a scientist enters a secret laboratory by entering a 5-digit numeric keycode, the musical tones of which echo the same five notes that are used to communicate with alien intelligence in Steven Spielberg’s Close Encounters of the Third Kind.